 Emission Diagnosis & Repairs

 The emission control system on your vehicle is important for keeping our local environment as clean as possible.
-It’s a regulated check and drivers are notified on their vehicle’s tab registration forms as to whether an emissions check is required that year in order to renew the tabs.
+It used to be a regulated inspection and drivers were notified on their vehicle’s tab registration forms as to whether an emissions test was required that year in order to renew the tabs.